 DA Steele presented a special “GSDA” trophy to Lauren McNulty for her exemplary ability to oversee a multitude of cases and accomplish a tremendous amount.

-Violent Crimes Unit of the Montgomery County Detective Bureau and Assistant District Attorney Heather Hines:
+Violent Crimes Unit of the Montgomery County Detective Bureau and Assistant District Attorney Heather Hines (not pictured):

 For the extensive, months-long “Operation War Ready” investigation and related prosecutions of two rival Pottstown gangs, which culminated in the arrest of 47 individuals.